Reduced Density Matrices Through Machine Learning

-We choose the hopping such that the lower two single-particle bands have a nontrivial time-reversal–invariant $\mathbb{Z}_2$ topology~\cite{Kane2005Z2} (\cref{subsec:fourbandmodelsetup}).
+We choose the hopping such that the lower two single-particle bands have a nontrivial time-reversal–invariant ${Z}_2$ topology~\cite{Kane2005Z2}.
 We perform the translationally-invariant HF calculations at filling $\nu=1$ for $L=6, 8, 10, 12, \dots 50$.
 Using this data, we train a self-attention NN on $10,000$ (initial 1-RDM, true final 1-RDM) pairs for each of $L=6, 8$ (see \cref{sec:toymodelpart}).
 In order to evaluate its effectiveness, we feed $1,000$ random initial 1-RDMs for each of $L=10, 12, \dots 50$ into the trained NN to obtain the corresponding predicted final 1-RDMs.
 We then use those predicted final 1-RDMs as initial conditions for the HF calculation and record the number of iterations to converge, and compare it with HF started from a random initialization.
 Particularly, we find that it takes an average of $8.057$ iteration steps to converge when using the predicted final 1-RDMs for $L=50$ as the initial 1-RDMs for HF, as compared to an average of $96.301$ iterations with random initial 1-RDMs.
 Thus, our NN, when trained on $L=6,8$, results in a $91.63$\% reduction in the number of iterations required for HF convergence for $L=50$.
-In general, we define the percent reduction as:

-where ``iters(random init)" refers to the average number of HF iterations when starting from a random initial 1-RDM and ``iters(NN init)" refers to the average number of HF iterations when starting from the NN-predicted final 1-RDM.
 The percent reduction for other system sizes is shown in \cref{fig:toyModel_reduction}.
-Notably, they are all above $90\%$ (see \cref{sec:toymodelpart} for details).
+Notably, they are all above $90\%$. (see \cref{sec:toymodelpart} for details).